 Due to this being a systematic review, no ethical approval was required.

-Grading of evidence
+Assessment of risk of bias

-(13)(14)Studies were judged on four sources of systematic bias and randomisation: selection bias (adjustment for confounding), performance bias (measurement of exposure), attrition bias (completeness of follow up) and detection bias (blinding of assessors).
-GRADE methodology was used to assess quality of evidence.
-The studies were first assessed as to levels of evidence, scored between 1++, for a high-quality meta-analysis, systematic reviews of RCTs, or RCTs with a very low risk of bias, to 4, expert opinion.
-The evidence was then be graded depending on the strength of the supporting evidence from the studies, this was done from A to D (15).
+Risk of bias was assessed using the ROBINS-I tool for non-randomised comparative studies (13) and the Cocharane risk-of-bias tool for randomised trials (RoB 2) (14).
+If there were 10 or more studies available for a meta-analysis publication bias would be assessed using a funnel plot.

-Data extraction and statistical analysis
+Data synthesis and statistical analysis

 From eligible studies, we extracted data using a standardised form that had been agreed between the two independent reviewers (CK and DH).
 It included the following data items that were extracted: